tonyallan/python3-experiments/caddy-server-fastcgi/README.md

     """)
 ```

-Start the app:
+Start the app in a separate terminal:
 ```
 cd ~/GitHub/python3-experiments/caddy-server-fastcgi
 python3 test.py
 ```

 This creates a unix socket file `fcgi.sock` with a filename that matches the `Caddyfile`.

-(GUI file managers hide these files so use `ls` in the terminal.)
+GUI file managers hide UNIX socket files so use `ls` in the terminal.

-Use your browser to access:
+Use your browser to view:
 * <https://fastcgi.localhost/aaa?a=b>